valory-xyz/olas-predict-benchmark/README.md

 ## Dataset

-We start with the Autocast [dataset](https://huggingface.co/datasets/valory/autocast) from the paper "[Forecasting Future World Events with Neural Networks](http://arxiv.org/abs/2206.15474)", and refine it further for the purpose of testing the performance of OLAS mech prediction tools.
+We start with the Autocast [dataset](https://huggingface.co/datasets/valory/autocast) from the paper "[Forecasting Future World Events with Neural Networks](http://arxiv.org/abs/2206.15474)", and refine it further for the purpose of testing the performance of Olas mech prediction tools.
 The original and refined dataset is stored on [HuggingFace](https://huggingface.co/datasets/valory/autocast).

 The refined dataset files are:
 - `autocast_questions_filtered.json` - a JSON subset of the initial autocast dataset.